April 13, 2011

 These funds will help to pay for spay/neuter and emergency funds for TNR groups, purchase humane traps, provide grants and education to communities and TNR groups.
 (Check out our fundraising ideas and tips for inspiration.)

 When your fundraiser is over, arrange to send the money you've raised to The HSUS Feral Cat Fund.
 You can send your funds online or by U.S. mail.
-Please send your check made payable to: The HSUS to Feral Cat Program, Dept. FERLC1, HSUS, 2100 L St., NW, Washington, DC 20037.
+Please send your check made payable to: The HSUS to Feral Cat Program, Dept. FERLC1, HSUS, 1255 23rd Street, NW, Suite 450, Washington, DC 20037.